 Increased Ontario compliance to probate a will

 In Ontario in 2011, legislative measures were enacted under the Estate Administration Tax Act permitting the Minister of Finance to assess estates for payment of additional Estate Administration Tax.
 No practical means or process for determining which estates to assess was put in place until 1 January 2015 when, with little forewarning, a new regulation under the Act came into effect.
-The changes usher in a new reporting regime that is triggered by applying for and receiving a certificate of appointment of estate trustee.
+The changes ushered in a reporting regime that is triggered by applying for and receiving a certificate of appointment of estate trustee.
 Estate representatives must now, in addition to the paperwork relating to the certificate, provide an estate information return to the Ministry of Finance within 90 calendar days of the court issuing the certificate of appointment, which the 2019 Ontario budget proposes to extend to 180 days.
 Most significantly, the return (an approved form, which is available from the Ministry) requires detailed information about each estate asset and its fair market date of death value.
 The estate representative must be able to corroborate the reported asset values.
 Penalties include fines and even imprisonment for failing to file a return or where the information filed was false or misleading.
 Amending returns must be filed within 30 days of discovering a prior return was incorrect or incomplete, which the 2019 Ontario Budget proposes to extend to 60 days, except where the value previously provided for an estate asset has been determined to be incorrect and more than four years have passed since the issuance of the certificate of appointment.
 The Ministry has broad audit powers in conducting its review of the returns, including assessment of further tax if the estate date of death value is determined to be higher than originally reported.

-Recent Canadian lower court decisions (one decision from New Brunswick and another from an Ontario court) had limited testamentary freedom by altering gifts in wills for public policy reasons.
+Two Canadian lower court decisions (one decision from New Brunswick and another from an Ontario court) had limited testamentary freedom by altering gifts in wills for public policy reasons.
 The New Brunswick decision of McCorkill v.
 Streed13 had the effect of striking an unconditional bequest to a racist corporation on the basis of public policy.
 This decision was upheld on appeal and an application for leave to appeal to the Supreme Court of Canada was dismissed.14 In the Ontario decision of Spence v.
 BMO Trust Co,15 a court struck the entire will of a testator who was survived by two adult daughters (neither of whom qualified as dependants) where one daughter was entirely left out of the distribution of the estate.
 The will stated the testator had excluded the daughter because she had not communicated with him for years.
 Based on affidavit evidence, however, the court concluded that the real reason for the daughter's exclusion was that she had had a child with a man of a different race.
 Again, the doctrine of public policy was employed and the entire will was struck down with the result that both daughters shared in the estate equally on intestacy.
 The Ontario Court of Appeal reversed the decision, thereby confirming in this instance that testators do not have any obligation to benefit persons who they have no legal obligation to support or otherwise benefit (e.g., non-dependent adult children).16 In a recent Nova Scotia case, the court held that testamentary freedom is a decision of fundamental personal choice, which is protected under the Canadian Charter of Rights and Freedoms.
 The court 'read down' Nova Scotia legislation that would otherwise have given non-dependant adult children of a testator the right to make a claim for support as a dependant of their parent's estate in order to exclude them.17

 iii Cross-border developments